 “Good,” he continued.
 “I hope that you never have to go there.”

-Our Kraków walking tour group had assembled between St. Florian’s Gate, the 700-year-old gate into the old town, and the impressive Barbican.
+It was Christmas Day in Kraków, and our walking tour group had assembled between St. Florian’s Gate, the 700-year-old gate into the old town, and the impressive Barbican.
 Built at the end of the 15th Century to protect Kraków against the Turks, this is considered to be the best-preserved barbican in Europe.

 His passion for Kraków, its history and its burgeoning craft beer scene – and his cheerful disdain for Poland’s capital – was evident during our 2.5-hour walking tour along Kraków’s Royal Road.
-This route, beginning at St. Florian’s Gate and ending at the Wawel Castle, was that used by monarchs to move around the city.
+This route, beginning at St. Florian’s Gate and ending at the Wawel Castle, was used by monarchs to move around the city.

-St Mary’s Church – Kraków’s temple to God
+St Mary’s Church – Kraków’s Temple to God

 From St. Florian’s Gate, the sole survivor of the eight fortified gates built into the city’s walls, it is a short stroll along Floriańska Street to the Market Square.

 Whereas Wawel Cathedral was the seat of the city’s bishopry, St. Mary’s was Kraków’s parish church.
 This Gothic basilica was built to inspire awe and display the city’s wealth, its calling card if you like.

-Stuffed full of outstanding works of art, its star turn is the late 15thCentury wooden high altar, depicting scenes from the life of Christ in a dramatically expressive fashion.
+Stuffed full of outstanding works of art, its star turn is the late 15th Century wooden high altar, depicting scenes from the life of Christ in a dramatically expressive fashion.
 Get there just before midday to witness the middle shutters of the altar opening in all of their glory.

-Cloth Hall – Kraków’s temple to commercialism
+Cloth Hall: Kraków’s temple to commercialism

-Across the Market Square from St. Mary’s Church is the Cloth Hall.
-First opening for business in 1257, this covered market is the oldest shopping mall in Poland.
-This temple to commercialism now houses souvenir stalls and the coats of arms from Polish cities embellish its walls.
+Open for business since 257, this covered market is the oldest shopping mall in Poland.
+This temple to commercialism now houses souvenir stalls and coats of arms from Polish cities embellish its walls.

-Exiting the other side of the Cloth Hall, across the square is a Gothic tower built with the red brick and local limestone.
+Exiting the other side of the Cloth Hall, across the square is a Gothic tower built with red brick and local limestone.
 This is all that remains of the old town hall, which was destroyed in the 19th Century.

 The adjacent sculpture of a giant head – Eros Bound, known as “The Head” – was created by the celebrated Polish artist Igor Mitoraj and is the subject of controversy.
-Many people dislike this sculpture and it was destined to be positioned in the square outside the Galleria Krakowska.
+Many people dislike this sculpture and it was destined to be positioned in the square outside the Galleria Krakówska.

 However, indignant that his work of art should be displayed outside a shopping mall, Mitoraj insisted that it be relocated.
 Despite howls of protests from historians and locals alike, this 12-year-old sculpture found its way to its current location.

 It also serves as a bed for the night for the homeless of Kraków in the winter.
 “The cheapest hostel in the old town,” as Pavel, our tour guide put it.

 Turning our backs on “The Head”, we continue along Jagiellońska to the Collegium Maius, the oldest college of Poland’s oldest, and some would say best, university.
-Rebuilt in the late 15thcentury around a Gothic arcaded courtyard, it counts Copernicus and Pope John Paul II amongst its alumni.
+Rebuilt in the late 15th Century around a Gothic arcaded courtyard, it counts Copernicus and Pope John Paul II amongst its alumni.

-Make sure that you arrive there shortly before 11 am, 1 pm or 3 pm (plus 9 am and 5 pm in the summer months) for the show put on by the courtyard clock.
+Make sure that you arrive there shortly before 11 am or 3 pm (plus 9 am and 5 pm in the summer months) for the show put on by the courtyard clock.
 Watch the wooden figures of kings and professors solemnly parade to music.

 Art Nouveau in Kraków: Stansilaw Wyspicński

-At the end of the 19thCentury, Polish artists were caught up in the Art Nouveau wave sweeping through Europe like a new broom.
+At the end of the 19th Century, Polish artists were caught up in the Art Nouveau wave sweeping through Europe like a new broom.
 This injection of style and modernity into Poland’s cultural landscape resulted in the Mloda Polska (Young Poland) movement (1895 – 1914).